cjolson1/Lagunitas-Quality-Assurance/testing.md

   <img src="https://github.com/cjolson1/Lagunitas-Quality-Assurance/blob/master/Screen%20Shot%202016-06-10%20at%203.09.25%20PM.png">
 </p>

-We encapsulate our tests with `casper.then` as a CasperJS convention.
+We encapsulate our tests with `casper.then` as a CasperJS convention which separates our testing into steps.
 The first line with `test.comment` allows you to annotate the output of your testcases.
 The next series of lines utilize several CasperJS APIs to determine the existence of several HTML elements, like the username field, password field, and submit button.
 We also check that the webpage title matches what we expect it to be.
-The design of your `test.assert[whatever]` commands should be around the expected behavior of your website.
+The design of your `test.assertWhatever` commands should be around the expected behavior of your website.
 There is a optional parameter to customize the title of a specific test by passing in a string, which can be used to clarify the intent of a test.
-Inherent to the behavior of Casper with `test.assert[whatever]` is that it will select only the first instance that it finds of what is specified, provided that there are multiple instances of what's being searched for.
+Inherent to the behavior of Casper with `test.assertWhatever` is that it will select only the first instance that it finds of what is specified.

 The next command `this.fill` really demonstrates the power of Casper.
-The first parameter is the form that we want to fill, which we can select how we would with CSS.
-The next parameter is a dictionary with the name of input tags that are going to be filled with their corresponding values.
+The first parameter is the form that we want to fill, which we can select with CSS identifiers.
+The next parameter is a dictionary with the name property of input tags that are going to be filled with their corresponding values.
 The `true` at the end tells Casper that we want to submit this form.
 We then comment that we are attempting to login.
 We use `this` instead of `test` because the casper test module is `this` in this case, which we want to utilize to navigate through the webapp.

 The output from running this code would look something like the following: